GluuFederation/docs-ce-prod/docs/source/reference/cache-provider-prop.md

 ## Overview
 This page explains the Cache Provider configuration that can be accessed by navigating to `Configuration` > `JSON Configuration` > `Cache Provider Configuration`.

+The following cache providers are now supported and can be selected via the cacheProviderType combo box field (see screenshot below):

+[In Memory](#in-memory-configuration) - recommended for small deployments only
+[Memcached](#memcached-configuration) - recommended for single cache server deployment
+[Redis](#redis-configuration) - recommended for cluster deployments
+[Native Persistence](#native-persistence-configuration) - recommended to avoid additional components installation.
+All cache entries are saved in persistence layers.

 ## Cache Provider Properties
 ![image](../img/reference/config-cacheprovider.png)